eicrud/eicrud/docs/installation.md

 JWT_SECRET=<generated_jwt_secret>
 ```

 You also need a local (or remote) database server in order to use Eicrud.
-Once you have it running, verify that your connection is correct.
+Once you have it running, verify that your connection is working.
 Check out [Mikro-orm's configuration](https://mikro-orm.io/docs/configuration#connection){:target="_blank"} for more info.
 ```typescript title=" project-name/app.module.ts"
 // ...
    MikroOrmModule.forRoot({